gfranko/jqfactory/README.md

  - Supports jQuery prototype namespacing and event namespacing
  - Includes an elegant, promises-based, solution for plugins that rely on asynchronous behavior on initialization
  - Implements a simple inheritance paradigm that allows you to reuse methods/properties from other jqfactory plugins using mixins and prototypal inheritance to reuse jqfactory common methods
- - Supports privately scoping instance properties to easily construct a public API
+ - Saves all instance properties to easily construct a public API
  - Provides over 10 public/private convenience methods/properties that are useful for plugin development
  - Supports automatic event binding/delegation and event removal
  - Prevents multiple plugin initializations per element